No. 14 Kentucky tops Alabama 76-67 for 1,000th SEC victory

 Alabama: The Crimson Tide’s dangerous perimeter game never got going, thanks partly to Kentucky contesting shots along with some open misses.
 Petty and Jaden Shackleford, who ranked among the conference leaders in made 3s, combined to go 3 of 9 from behind the arc.
 Alabama stayed close thanks to a defense that slowed the Wildcats but couldn’t get the big shots it was used to and went 4 for 21 on 3s.

-Kentucky: Richards is obviously having the best stretch of his career, but his fellow forwards had solid efforts as well.
+Kentucky: Richards, who also had five blocks, is obviously having the best stretch of his career, but his fellow forwards had solid efforts as well.
 Nate Sestina provided a boost off the bench with two early 3s for six points, and EJ Montgomery found his stroke for eight.
 They opened things up for Quickley and Hagans to get chances and allow Kentucky to finish 9 of 15 from long range and set the tone against a fast-paced Alabama squad.

 POLL IMPLICATIONS